 In contrast, I also recommend slugging for my acne-prone clients who swim a lot as chlorine is a major acne trigger.
 So by slugging on top of the sunscreen, it doesn't allow the chlorine to come in contact with their skin, thus eliminating that trigger.

 In short, while this trendy skin technique is not something I would recommend on an ongoing basis, there is a time and place to "slug" - and it's when the skin is compromised and needs to be hydrated and healed.

 Slugging Skincare 101

-If you feel your moisture barrier is damaged, I first highly suggest you fill out our free Check In form to ensure slugging is right for your skin and the exact steps you need to take.
-This is important since your Emme Diane skincare routine is customized for your skin, so there may be additional steps you will need to take.
+If you feel your moisture barrier is damaged, I first highly suggest you fill out our free check-in form to ensure slugging is right for your skin and get the exact steps you need to take.
+This is important since your Emme Diane skincare routine is customized for your skin, so there may be additional steps you will need to consider.

 A basic "slugging" skincare routine would look like this:

 - Gentle Cleanser (double cleanse if wearing makeup or SPF)

 - 12 sprays of Calm Down Toner on a cotton round and wipe the skin gently

 2 pumps of Skin Quencher Gel, or, 1 pump of Dew Drops Serum

 - Apply Your Moisturizer: